Valentine’s Day can be tough for single guys.

 But believe it or not, February 14th doesn’t have to be a pity party.
 There are multiple ways single guys can make the most of the day – and maybe even have some fun while they’re at it.

 5 Ways to Tell Cupid to Go F Himself Up the A on V-Day

 Number one with a bullet.
 (Or a barbell, as it were.)

 There’s no better antidote for depression than a good workout.
 Remember back in January when you resolved that this was going to be the year you start a workout plan and get in shape?

 Well, whether you’ve been hitting the gym diligently (yeah, me neither) or need a kick in the butt to get going, there’s no better time to start than Feb.
 14th.

 Not only will it get the endorphins flowing and leave you with a natural high, you can further take pride in the fact that you’re spending your day making yourself better – rather than giving into the temptation to wallow in pity or self-doubt.

-Hit the gym or get outside for a hike or a walk.
+Hit the gym or, if it’s not too cold, get outside for a hike or a walk.
 It doesn’t matter what you do, so long as you do something active.